 This is the reason for my stories.
 To talk, to open the conversation, to be vulnerable.

 About Brooke Smith

-Brooke Smith was born in Santa Cruz, California, spent five years on Kaua’i and finally settled near Durango, Colorado where she lives in the mountains with her husband, Jeff, two curious children, and a third who’s grown and out creating her own adventures.
-Brooke is involved in different community organizations, works at the local library, writes and continues to create, ponder and discover.
+Brooke Smith was born in Santa Cruz, California, spent five years on Kaua’i and finally settled near Durango, Colorado where she lives in the mountains with a blended, curious, fun-loving, noisy family.
+Brooke is becoming a life coach, hosts labyrinth retreats, is involved in different community organizations, works at the local library, writes, and continues to create, ponder, and discover.

-Brooke has two published books, Brinley Discovers Santa (2015), and The Mango Tree (2018); and more are on the way!
-The Tortoise and the Flair will be released Winter of 2018, and Bucket will be in production shortly after.
-She also writes with storytellers; those who tell their stories but have a hard time writing them down.
-She’s working on her own biography, additionally.
+Brooke has four published books, Brinley Discovers Santa (2015), The Mango Tree (2018), The Tortoise and the Flair (2018), Inspirations (2019), which is a book compilation of writers telling their inspirational journey.
+She’s working toward publishing her fifth title, BUCKET.
+Additionally, she works with storytellers; those who tell their stories but have a hard time writing them down.
+Finally, she’s working on her own autobiography.